 Kiwi speak includes many funny Maori sayings and phrases.
 In the language of the indigenous people, the letter combination “WH” makes the sound “F.” No problem for words like Whānau (extended family), however, I still laugh at the popular Whakarewarewa Forest and the New Zealand ski field called “Whakapapa” (fuk-a-papa).

 Here’s an interesting tidbit; Whakapapa is on Mt.
 Ruapehu, an active volcano.
 Kiwis ski here anyway.
 Thousands of them every year without worry, which brings me to the next oddity:

 “She’ll be right mate.”

-In this case, it’s not the words themselves, but rather the cultural phenomena that goes with it.
+In this case, it’s not the words themselves but rather the cultural phenomena that go with them.
 Sometimes I see it as a wonderfully relaxed way to go through life.
 Things have a way of working themselves out.
 “No worries.
 She’ll be right mate.”
-At other times I roll my eyes in wonder.
-Question someone who is skiing on a volcano, climbing an unstable tree, jumping on a trampoline on the driveway without safety nets, the answer will probably be, “No worries.
+At other times, I roll my eyes in wonder.
+Question someone who is skiing on a volcano, climbing an unstable tree, or jumping on a trampoline on the driveway without safety nets, the answer will probably be, “No worries.
 She’ll be right mate.”

 It’s not always complicated.
 Just don’t violate the unwritten food rules:

 - Sandwiches have a required layer of fat – mayonnaise, butter or margarine.
 Therefore, a peanut butter sandwich has butter, not jelly.
 (Jelly is American jello and often served with ice cream.)